diogoff/isttok-tomography/README.md

     - An output file `cameras.csv` will be created with the start and end positions for each line of sight.

     - The script will also read the output file and plot the lines of sight.

+- Run `projmat.py` to find the projection matrix.

+    - The x- and y-axis pixel resolution is defined in the code.

+    - The script will plot how each pixel contributes to the measurement of each detector.

+    - The projection matrix will be saved to the output file `projmat.npy`.